 According to Article 27 of the AML, the following factors shall be taken into account in a merger review:

-- a the involved undertakings' market share in the relevant market and their controlling power over that market;
+- the involved undertakings' market share in the relevant market and their controlling power over that market;

 According to Article 5 of the Interim Provisions on Assessing the Impact of Concentration of Undertakings on Competition (Interim Provisions), market share is an important factor when analysing a market structure, including the positions of the undertakings concerned and their competitors in the relevant market.
 Market shares directly reflect the structure of the relevant market, the positions of the undertakings concerned and their competitors in the relevant market.